With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreChildrens Home Society Of Wa Regional Headquarters is a mental health treatment clinic in Chelan County, Washington, located at 1014 Walla Walla Avenue, 98801 zip code.
+Learn MoreChildrens Home Society Of Wa Regional Headquarters is a mental health facility in Chelan County, WA, located at 1014 Walla Walla Avenue in the 98801 zip code.
 Childrens Home Society Of Wa Regional Headquarters provides telemedicine/telehealth and outpatient treatment.
-Childrens Home Society Of Wa Regional Headquarters provides couples/family therapy, dialectical behavior therapy and behavior modification to young adults and children / adolescents.
+Childrens Home Society Of Wa Regional Headquarters provides behavior modification, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
 Childrens Home Society Of Wa Regional Headquarters also supports children/adolescents with serious emotional disturbance.
-Additional services provided by Childrens Home Society Of Wa Regional Headquarters consist of family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.
+Additional services offered by Childrens Home Society Of Wa Regional Headquarters consist of mentoring/peer support/consumer-run services, therapeutic foster care and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.